givensuman/hookmart/README.md

 <h1 align='center'> 🦜 hookmart</h1>

+_Warning_: You probably don't need this library.
+If you're looking for third-party React hooks, check out the [ts-hooks](https://www.npmjs.com/package/usehooks-ts) first!

 hookmart is a collection of React hooks that have common use-cases.

 Each hook is lightweight and tested, and the library is entirely tree-shakeable.